This archived webinar was originally broadcast on December 14th, 2017 with guest speaker Jamie McGaha, OTR, CHT, CEAS, OTD, COMT

 This webinar will examine common upper extremity injuries and the role of ergonomic assessment and intervention in assisting individuals returning to work.
 Common Injuries, both traumatic and cumulative in nature will be discussed, in addition to secondary acute and chronic symptoms that can result in limited ability to perform job tasks.
 An overview of ergonomic solutions targeted at addressing changes after injury will be provided in order to investigate how a proper fit between the environment and person may potentially allow for: quicker return to work, employee safety and success, and reduction in exposures that could exacerbate sequela of symptoms and result in further injury.

-- Understanding of common upper extremity (UE) injuries and general medical and therapeutic treatments
+- Identify three common upper extremity (UE) injuries and define the general medical and therapeutic treatments for each

-- Recognize how potential sequela of symptoms and functional deficits limit work participation
+- Explain the potential sequela of symptoms from identified UE injuries and summarize how they relate to functional deficits and limited work participation

-- Understand the purpose of a Functional Capacity Evaluation (FCE) and job demand analysis for injured employees returning to work
+- Describe the purpose of a Functional Capacity Evaluation (FCE) and job demand analysis for injured employees returning to work

-- Identify where ergonomic assessment and intervention can be implemented throughout the injured worker’s process to return to work
+- Analyze where ergonomic assessment and intervention can be implemented in an injured workers’ return to work process; describe one area for assessment and one for intervention.

-- Identify possible ergonomic solutions for returning workers based on functional deficits and job requirements
+- List two to three ergonomic solutions for returning workers as they apply to functional deficits from UE injuries and workers’ job requirements

 Refunds are not available for distance learning courses.